 Uncontrolled, descentralised music sharing (and the consequent everywhereness of music piracy), disregard for quality and fidelity in compressed music (mp3 files), and the hypocritical discourse of the pop music industry formed the ideal ambience for butchering pop.

+… Speed is crucial for pushing the limits of pop lifestyle (to its limitlessness).
+For the music industry, it is crucial to be the speed-setter in the pop music ambience; hence the crisis provoked by P2P as it undermined the speed limit system of controlled distribution, and deregulated the timing of the music industry.
+For instance, full-length albums were made available for free even before official launch.
+And speed is crucial for butchering.
+The butchering of pop hits consists precisely in processing the songs through filters of time and memory, adding effects on top.
+And quite often, making pop louder, harder and faster (and a lot funnier!).
 International hits aim to create a kind of collective memory, a common ground for global values, regardless of socio-political-economical context.
 It is precisely that standardisation of feeling that is attacked by many producers of butchered pop.
 V/VM transforms English pub hits into deformed caricatures of Englishness.
 Meine Catadrufe pathetically sings along traditional Brazilian carnival songs.
 Rank Sinatra makes Sinatra scream for the bored.
 Kid 606 makes US Hip Hop digital and nerdy.
 Kevin Blechdom exhausts the clichéd romance out of love songs.
 The list pseudonyms, screen names and transliteration of names is vast and ongoing (although I never heard its music, my favourite of all times is ohboygeorgemichaeljacksonpollock).
 I should also mention my friend Uessels, with whom I butchered many songs.

 The butchering, hacking, collapsing, ruining, mashing of pop hits rely on the listeners’ memory precisely to frustrate expectations.
 A butchered pop will never sound like “we remember it”.
 Hence, the feelings associated with that particular song are also manipulated.
 The beat is slowed down or sped up; and sometimes is simultaneously slower and faster than the original version.
 It’s often played faster but time is stretched over time (time stretch effect), further confusing notions of rhythm, movement, and duration.